-Aside from the corrector lenses, the Evolution 8” EdgeHD functions like any other Schmidt-Cassegrain telescope, and views are basically the same as through the regular 8” NexStar Evolution.
-The only difference is that wide-angle 2” eyepieces won’t suffer from the slight vignetting at the outer edges of the field of view like with the normal C8 XLT optical tube; the reduction in field curvature and coma is negated by other more noticeable aberrations produced by most low-power wide-angle eyepieces.
-The added vents are probably the biggest performance improvement over the regular 8” Evolution.
+Aside from the corrector lenses, the Evolution 8” EdgeHD functions like any other Schmidt-Cassegrain telescope, and I found the views to be basically the same as through my regular 8” NexStar Evolution.
+The only difference I noticed is that views through wide-angle 2” eyepieces won’t suffer from the slight vignetting at the outer edges of the field of view like with the normal C8 XLT optical tube.
+The reduction in field curvature and coma is negated by other, more noticeable aberrations produced by most low-power wide-angle eyepieces.
+The added vents are probably the biggest performance improvement over the regular 8” Evolution for me.

 Like all other Schmidt-Cassegrain and derivative telescope designs, the Evolution 8” EdgeHD uses a focusing mechanism inside the optical tube, with a knob at the back adjusting the primary mirror on a carriage to change the spacing and thus the positioning of the telescope’s focal point.
 The back has standard Schmidt-Cassegrain threads for attaching a focal reducer, camera adapters, a screw-on 2” star diagonal, or the included 1.25” visual back.
 You attach the EdgeHD 8” optical tube to a mount with the provided Vixen-style dovetail bar, which can allow you to easily attach the scope to a heavy-duty equatorial mount for deep-sky astrophotography if you desire.

 For a finder, Celestron provides their “StarPointer Pro” red dot sight instead of the standard “StarPointer” red dot for the Evolution 8” EdgeHD.
 Hypothetically, you shouldn’t even need a finder at all since the StarSense AutoAlign should align the Evolution mount for you, so this really is just a pointless aesthetic upgrade.
-In any case, the only difference is that the Pro uses a “bullseye” reticle rather than a dot, which if anything makes aiming slightly more difficult given its sole task of aligning the telescope on bright stars.
+In any case, the only difference I noticed is that the Pro uses a “bullseye” reticle rather than a dot, which, if anything, makes aiming slightly more difficult given its sole task of aligning the telescope on bright stars.

 The NexStar Evolution Mount + StarSense AutoAlign

 The NexStar Evolution mount has a built-in lithium battery, specifically a LiFePO4 unit.
-This avoids the cost and inconvenience of having to manage a separate power supply and deal with the possibility of it disconnecting, shutting off the scope, and causing you to have to start all over with alignment.
+This avoids me the cost and inconvenience of having to manage a separate power supply and deal with the possibility of it disconnecting, shutting off the scope, and causing me to have to start all over with alignment.
 The Evolution mount’s battery charge typically lasts around 12 hours at most when it is new.
-This could be an issue if you plan on going somewhere and expect to have long observing sessions without access to reliable electricity to recharge the mount.
-The StarSense auto-align will also use up quite a bit of battery as it swings around the sky, attempting to find where the scope is pointed to.
+This could be an issue if I plan on going somewhere and expect to have long observing sessions without access to reliable electricity to recharge the mount.
+The StarSense auto-align also uses up quite a bit of battery as it swings around the sky, attempting to find where the scope is pointed to.